jhejna/cpl/README.md

 Multiple experiments can be run at a single time using a `.json` sweep file.
 To run a sweep, first create one, then run a sweep command using either `tools/run_slurm.py` or `tools/run_local.py`.
 Specify the slurm config and output directory with `--arguments config=path/to/config path=path/to/save/folder`.
 For example sweep files, check out the Inverse Preference Learning [repository](https://github.com/jhejna/inverse-preference-learning).

+## D4RL Results with Human Feedback

+To test Contrastive Preference Learning (CPL) on real human data, we use a fork of the [Direct Preference-based Policy Optimization without Reward Modeling](https://arxiv.org/abs/2301.12842) codebase.
+The implementation for these experiments can be found in [this repository](https://github.com/jhejna/cpl-human).

+To move from DPPO to CPL, we just change the loss function and move to a probabilistic policy.
+We leave all hyperparameters of the preference model the same.

 ## License